akulkartikeya/Ecommerce-Follow-Along-/README.md

 ✅ added the **password encryption**  in backend signup page.
 ✅ added comparision for checking password is correct or not in login backend.

+### **🛠️ Milestone 7: Password Decrypt By Using Bcryptjs**
+✅ added the **Password authentication**  in backend login page.
+✅ Here we are first getting the hashed password from db serched by email and then comparing the input body password with hashed password by compare method in bcryptjs.

+### **🛠️ Milestone 8: Product Page In Frontend**
+✅ added the **Product Page**  in Frontend as a Homepage.